DevCycleHQ/AI-Prompts-And-Rules/install-prompts/php.md

 After successful installation:

 1. Set up user identification logic for your application
-2. Create your first feature flag via the DevCycle MCP and use it in your controllers
+2. **Wait for user guidance** before creating any feature flags or DevCycle Variables - do not create them proactively
-3. Implement proper error handling for feature flag evaluations
+3. Implement proper error handling for feature flag evaluations if needed
-4. Set up targeting rules for different user segments
+4. Help set up targeting rules for different user segments when requested

 ## Helpful Resources